2001–02 Australian region cyclone season: Other systems

 A weak disturbance originated just west of TCWC Perth's area of responsibility about 625 nm west-northwest of Cocos Islands on 7 November.
 Over the next few days, it moved slowly east-southeastward towards Cocos.
-Perth issued gale warnings on the 10th in anticipation of tropical cyclone development.
+Perth issued gale warnings on 10 November in anticipation of tropical cyclone development.
 However, when the system failed to develop, the final warning was issued that day at 2200 UTC.
 Joint Typhoon Warning Center never issued warnings for the system, but did issue at Tropical Cyclone Formation Alert on 9 November.
 The Bureau of Meteorology continued mentioning the system in their Tropical Cyclone Outlooks.
-The system drifted back westward and was last mentioned on 13 November when it was about 500 nm from Cocos.
+The system drifted back westward and was last mentioned on 13 November when it was about 500 nm from Cocos Islands.

 By 9 February a monsoon low had formed inland about 220 kilometers southwest of Darwin.
 This system drifted eastward over land, reaching the shoreline on the Gulf of Carpentaria on 13 February.
-TCWC Darwin anticipated tropical cyclone development for the system, and had issued Tropical Cyclone Advices for this system on the 12th and 13th.
+TCWC Darwin anticipated tropical cyclone development for the system, and had issued Tropical Cyclone Advices for this system on 12 February and 13 February.
 However, development failed to materialize.
 The monsoon low in conjunction with the active trough over Northern Territory produced floods in several of the area's river systems.
 Major flooding in the Wickham River tributary caused moderate flooding in the Victoria River.
-The Waterhouse River began rising on the 12th, forcing 500 people to evacuate.
-Katherine was threatened, but did not flood when the Katherine River rose to a peak of 17.03 metres on the 14th.
+The Waterhouse River began rising on 12 February, forcing 500 people to evacuate.
+Katherine was threatened, but did not flood when the Katherine River rose to a peak of 17.03 metres on 14 February.

 A tropical low formed in the southern Gulf of Carpentaria on 16 February east-northeast of Mornington Island.
 The low moved westwards and made landfall in the Northern Territory the next day.
 Tropical Cyclone Warning Centre in Darwin continued to track the monsoon low as it moved slowly westward across the southern portion of the territory.
 On 21 February, the Tropical Cyclone Warning Centre in Perth began referring to a low in the Kimberley region of Western Australia 640 km southwest of Darwin.
 It is likely that this low was a continuation of the low that formed in the Gulf of Carpentaria, though TCWC Perth did not explicitly state this.
 The low remained inland as it continued to move westwards into the eastern Pilbara and finally dissipated on 28 February.
 Heavy rainfall caused the water level in the Fitzroy River to rise to near-record levels, with daily rainfall totals exceeding 100 mm.
 Many towns and communities, including Kununurra, were isolated by floodwaters, and several Aboriginal communities were evacuated.
 Significant stock losses occurred in the area.
 Bonney Downs in the Pilbara recorded a daily rainfall total of 229 mm on 27 February.